 We have incurred substantial losses during our history and do not expect to become profitable in the foreseeable future and may never achieve profitability.
 To the extent that we continue to generate taxable losses, unused losses will carry forward to offset future taxable income, if any, until such unused losses expire.
 We may be unable to use these losses to offset income before such unused losses expire.
 Under Section 382 of the Internal Revenue Code, Under Section 382 and 383 of the Internal Revenue Code (Code), utilization of net operating losses and research and development credit carryforwards may be subject to a substantial annual limitation due to ownership change limitations that have occurred or that could occur in the future.
-In general an "ownership change" as defined by section 382 of the outstanding stock of a company by certain stockholders.
+In general an "ownership change" as defined by section 382 of the Code results from a transaction or series of transactions over a three year period resulting in an ownership change of more than 50 percentage points of the outstanding stock of a company by certain stockholders.
 We have in the past experienced ownership changes that have resulted in limitations on the use of a portion of our net operating loss carryforwards.
 If we experience further ownership changes in connection with or after this offering, our ability to utilize our net operating loss carryforwards could be further limited.